-As described in Note 2 of the statutory financial statements, the statutory financial statements are prepared by the Company on the basis of statutory accounting principles prescribed or permitted by the Office, which is a basis of accounting other than U.S. GAAP, to meet the requirements of the Office.
-The effects on the statutory financial statements of the variances between the regulatory basis of accounting described in Note 2 and U.S. GAAP, although not reasonably determinable, are presumed to be material and pervasive.
+As described in Note 2 to the statutory financial statements, the statutory financial statements are prepared by Citizens in accordance with the accounting practices prescribed or permitted by the Office, which is a basis of accounting other than accounting principles generally accepted in the United States of America, to meet the requirements of the Office.
+The effects on the statutory financial statements of the variances between the regulatory basis of accounting described in Note 2 and accounting principles generally accepted in the United States of America are described in Note 14.